Newsletter

 However, in a more regulated form, it might be OK to work shifts that last longer than usual.
 This according to Vilde Hoff Bernstrøm and Andreas Lillebråten.
 The AFI researchers are working on the project “Better shift patterns – a research project about work schedules in health and care services”.

-The two researchers have studied how 12-hour shifts work in the health and care sector.
-The aim of the study is to assess the consequences of how working hours and working conditions are organised in shifts and rotas.
+The study aims to assess the consequences of how working hours and working conditions are organised in shifts and rotas.

 Together with the Delta trade union, the Norwegian Union of Municipal and General Employees and the Norwegian Nurses Organisation, the researchers are following 8,000 employees in nursing homes, residential facilities, ambulance services and home-based services.